 Like yellow colored discharge, orange secretion is usually a sign of an infection or STD.
 However, this type of release may also appear at the end of your period if your normal secretion is mixed with blood.
 If it appears mid-cycle with other symptoms, see your doctor as soon as possible.
 He will do some medical tests and set up an adequate diagnosis.

-Natural Ways to Prevent Yellow Discharge
+5 Natural Products to Prevent Yellow Discharge

 There are many natural ways to prevent this unpleasant discharge including various remedies and herbs.
 In many cases, they can help you prevent and even cure yellow secretion.